Advice for people living around Sizewell

 A Community Information Point will be established by the local authorities in communities that might be affected by any accident to provide a local point of contact and to help the community recover.

-More information on the new DEPZ set by ONR on April 2014 can be found in the ONR report setting out the background to the new DEPZ (external website).
+The previous DEPZ was set by the Office for Nuclear Regulation in 2014; justification can be found in the ONR report setting out the background to the new DEPZ (external website).

 Suffolk Resilience Forum consultation report on proposals for changes to Sizewell Off Site Emergency Plan - January to April 2013